Open letter to evangelical churches

 A stark contrast

 A good starting point is to acknowledge the contrast between the young unmarried people in the church community and the world around.
-This seems to have grown wider over the last few decades - since the time when many older church leaders were growing up and establishing their own life partnerships in marriage.
+This has grown conspicuously wider over the last few decades - since the time when many older church leaders were growing up and establishing their own life partnerships in marriage.

 The church sometimes implicitly reinforces this negative perception with its teaching and yet does not reliably supply alternative - let alone more meaningful - rites of passage or group identification.
 Confirmation following infant baptism hardly compares - socially, emotionally or memorably!
 Nor generally does mature age baptism.
 This is a challenge to which your authors have no comprehensive answer, but acknowledge as a major factor framing the issues we discuss.

 Church teaching on sexual relationships often assumes that those to whom it is addressed have grown up in full knowledge, if not full adherence to, Christian constraints on sexual expression outside marriage.
-But we must consider that it is the norm for those coming to faith to be very sexually experienced and without any sense of wrong in that.
-Hence it's important that they be greeted by the church with something more positive than accusatory finger wagging and authoritarian bible verses about casual sex (which are largely irrelevant anyway, if they come from a steady faithful relationship).
+But we must consider that it is the norm for those coming to faith post teenage to be very sexually experienced and without any sense of wrong in that.
+Hence it's important that they be greeted by the church with something more positive than accusatory finger wagging and authoritarian bible verses about casual sex (which are largely irrelevant anyway, if they are applied to a steady faithful relationship).
 The need is to commend and persuade of a better way of understanding and practicing sex.

 We consider that a high quality of Christian fellowship with wholesome social interaction is the principal real alternative to sexually-active uncommitted relationships, and the most basic one (which is why we devote the first chapter of the book to that).
 Something based here and which comes close to a general rite of passage in evangelical churches is commissioning and mentoring in youth leadership.
 This can signify a spiritual adulthood in taking responsibility for younger people, with opportunity for practical expression of love in service.
 But if not all are invited or conscripted to this, it is only a partial answer.

-Regarding dating etc: In any church, we need a shared understanding of what is normal by way of dating, courtship, etc. It cannot just be a shared reaction against what is normal elsewhere in society.
+Regarding the progression of romantic relationships, in any church, we need a shared understanding of what is normal by way of dating, courtship, etc. It cannot just be a shared reaction against what is normal elsewhere in society.
 We need to define an envelope of "normal" behaviour and interaction, with anecdotes of all that is outside it.

-Any church that expects its young unmarried young members to be chaste and stay out of bed with one another, but doesn't have a fair bit to say about masturbation as lust control and sexual management is really short-changing its young flock.
+Any church that expects its young unmarried young members to be chaste and stay out of bed with one another and also to avoid the allure of porn, but doesn't properly address masturbation as lust control and sexual management is really short-changing its young flock.
+Too often the activity is simplistically conflated with lust.
+Churches sometimes find it easier to give young people guilt trips about masturbation than to focus on lust, in line with the Bible and common sense.

 Compared with the condom culture of today, Christians do relationships the other way round, working towards a sexual consummation some distance away rather than treating sex as a sort of qualifying round or entrée in a relationship.
 The hedonistic enjoyment of sex has probably not changed for thousands of years, unless constrained by social or religious taboos.